 The Stream Targets feature in Wowza Streaming Engine™ media server software allows you to send live streams to widely distributed destinations.
 You can, for example, send a live stream from a Wowza Streaming Engine instance to the Wowza Streaming Cloud™ service, which transcodes and delivers the stream to viewers.

-This article explains how to send a live stream from Wowza Streaming Engine to Wowza Streaming Cloud for transcoding and delivery over the Wowza CDN™ edge network to viewers.
+This article explains how to send a live stream from Wowza Streaming Engine to Wowza Streaming Cloud for transcoding and delivery over the Wowza CDN on Akamai edge network to viewers.

 - Using stream targets requires Wowza Streaming Engine 4.2 or later and a Wowza Streaming Cloud subscription.